holgerbrandl/kotlin4ds_kotlin_night_frankfurt/docs/emerging_kotlin_ds_ecosystem.md

     "max_age" to { it["age"].max() }
 )

-// for sake of r and python adoptability you can also use `=` here df.summarize(
+// for sake of r and python transition you can also use `=` here df.summarize(
     "min_age" `=` { it["age"].min() },
     "max_age" `=` { it["age"].max() }